 - Know that it is okay to make mistakes and that mistakes are an important part of the learning process.

 First grade learners spend the majority of their school day with their homeroom teacher.
-They receive instruction in language arts, math, social studies and science in that setting.
-Second and third grade students receive instruction in language arts and math in their homeroom setting and receive instruction in social studies and science from a grade level teacher who concentrates in either social studies or science.
-Fourth grade students receive instruction in language arts in their homeroom setting and receive instruction in math, social studies and science from a grade level teacher who concentrates in either math, social studies or science.
+They receive instruction in language arts, mathematics, social studies and science in that setting.
+Second and third grade students receive instruction in language arts and mathematics in their homeroom setting and receive instruction in social studies and science from a grade level teacher who concentrates in either social studies or science.
+Fourth grade students have a homeroom teacher.
+One of our fourth grade teachers provides instruction in language arts and social studies, while the other fourth grade teacher provides instruction in mathematics and science.

 Specialists in first through fourth grade teach art, Christian Education, music, technology, library, Spanish and physical education.
+Fourth grade students may choose to begin orchestra.
 Because students need strong bodies to fuel strong minds, all Lower School learners have a daily recess period in addition to a daily physical education class.
 Research shows that play is linked to foundational skills and complex cognitive activities such as memory, self-regulation, oral language abilities, successful school adjustment and better social skills.